ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 -  If we lose RC communication, the receiver if set up properly, will drop to the lowest known throttle value of ~900.
-This value falls bellow the THR_FS_VALUE and will trigger the autopilot to go into failsafe mode.
+This value falls bellow the :ref:`THR_FS_VALUE<THR_FS_VALUE>` and will trigger the autopilot to go into failsafe mode.
--  First the autopilot will go into short failsafe (FS_SHORT_ACTN, 0=Disabled, 1=Enabled) when it detects loss of signal for more than FS_SHORT_TIMEOUT sec.
+-  First the autopilot will go into short failsafe (:ref:`FS_SHORT_ACTN<FS_SHORT_ACTN>` ), when it detects loss of signal for more than :ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` sec.
 The default setting for short failsafe is Circle mode.
--  If the RC signal is regained during the short failsafe, the flight will return to auto mode.
+-  If the RC signal is regained during the short failsafe, the flight will return to the previous mode.
--  If the loss of signal is longer than FS_LONG_TIMEOUT sec the autopilot will go into long failsafe (FS_LONG_ACTN, 0=Disabled, 1=Enabled).
+-  If the loss of signal is longer than :ref:`FS_LONG_TIMEOUT<FS_LONG_TIMEOUT>` sec the autopilot will go into long failsafe :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` .
 -  The default setting for long failsafe is RTL (Return to Launch).

--  Once the long failsafe (RTL mode) has been entered at the conclusion of the short failsafe the RTL mode will continue even if your RC signal is reacquired.
+.. note:: Once the long failsafe has been entered at the conclusion of the short failsafe the :ref:`FS_LONG_ACTN<FS_LONG_ACTN>`  mode will continue even if your RC signal is reacquired.
+Once reacquired, the mode can only be exited via a mode change.
+In addition, other failsafes, such as battery failsafe, can also change the mode, if they occur subsequently.

 ::